Global Village: Visual Arts Challenge

 - Extra Credit or Degree Credit where your department allows

-This module offers you the chance to explore the complex topic of international development with a detailed real-world case study analysis.
-You will focus on communication both within the community and from the development community.
+On this module you will explore the complex topic of international development through a real-world case study.
+You will focus on identifying the issues faced by the community, the key stakeholders and their varied perspectives on the problems.

-You will then use the insight gained from your research to begin conceptual development through sketching and self-directed artistic experimentation.
-Ultimately, you will go on to produce an art exhibit that will be presented on campus.
+You will use the insight gained from your research to begin conceptual development through sketching and self-directed artistic experimentation.
+You will be asked to create a mood board presenting your ideas at the end of the first term.
+Ultimately, you will go on to produce a piece of artwork for display in an exhibition curated by your class.

 You will have a large amount of freedom to focus on the aspects of international development or case study that you are most interested in.
 In response to student feedback, this module will be taught collaboratively - meaning that you will be working alongside other students who are studying the same community, but from different perspectives.
 Specifically, you will work with students studying Global Village: Innovation Challenge, thereby facilitating a substantial cross-pollination of ideas.